 Second, we find ourselves in a historically unprecedented situation, where every year humans kill around 70 billion land animals for food.19 The vast majority of these spend their lives in factory farms in horrendous conditions,20 crammed together with little space, without natural light or stimuli, and at constant risk of developing ailments such as weakened or broken bones, infections and organ failure.
 Most have their lives ended prematurely when they are slaughtered for food.
 These suffering animals are probably among the worst-off creatures on this planet.

 Third, we can significantly improve the lives of farmed animals for just pennies per animal.
-In recent years activists have campaigned for numerous large retailers and fast food chains to cut caged eggs out of their supply chains.
-Research suggests these corporate animal welfare campaigns have significantly improved the lives of somewhere between 9 and 120 hens per dollar spent by sparing them a year of cage confinement.21 Because of the sheer numbers of sentient beings involved, making progress on improving farm animal welfare could avert a huge amount of suffering.
+In recent years activists have campaigned for numerous large retailers and fast food chains to cut caged eggs from their supply chains.
+Research suggests these corporate animal welfare campaigns have significantly improved the lives of somewhere between 9 and 120 hens per dollar spent by sparing them a year of cage confinement.21

+Because of the sheer numbers of sentient beings involved, making progress on improving farm animal welfare could avert a huge amount of suffering.
 Yet despite the size of the problem, farm animal welfare is highly neglected.

-In the US, only a few tens of millions of philanthropic dollars are donated every year to organizations that focus on improving the lives of farmed animals.
+In the US, only a few tens of millions of philanthropic dollars are donated yearly to organizations that focus on improving the lives of farmed animals.
 The amount spent is tiny compared to other animal causes.
-According to research nonprofit Animal Charity Evaluators: “of domesticated and captive animals killed by humans in the U.S., about 99.987% are farmed animals, 0.007% are euthanized in companion animal shelters, and 0.006% are animals used in laboratories.
+According to research nonprofit Animal Charity Evaluators: “Of domesticated and captive animals killed by humans in the U.S., about 99.987% are farmed animals, 0.007% are euthanized in companion animal shelters, and 0.006% are animals used in laboratories.
 However, about 95% of donations to animal charities in the U.S. go to companion animal organizations, 2% go to laboratory animal organizations, and 3% go specifically to farmed animal organizations.”22

 Existential Risk Reduction

 “Classical Utilitarians… would claim, as Sidgwick did, that the destruction of mankind would be by far the greatest of all conceivable crimes.
-The badness of this crime would lie in the vast reduction of the possible sum of happiness.” - Derek Parfit23
+The badness of this crime would lie in the vast reduction of the possible sum of happiness.”

 Chapter 6: Utilitarianism and Practical Ethics introduced strong longtermism, according to which the most important determinant of the value of our actions today is how those actions affect the very long-run future.
 Strong longtermism follows from utilitarianism—and a wide range of other moral viewpoints—if we assume that some of our actions can meaningfully affect the long-run future and that we can estimate which effects are positive and which negative.24